-Symposium attendees and speakers are invited to contribute a small (maximum 10 inch by 10 inch) textile or material work, completed or underway, to the exchange.
-Works can be in any textile or material form; must be safe for handling, reworking, and installation; and are to be submitted by 9:30 a.m. on Saturday, October 19.
-At noon on that day, submissions will be randomly allocated to those symposium attendees who wish to participate, for reworking in any textile-based practice and return by Monday, November 25.
+Symposium attendees and speakers were invited to contribute a small (maximum 10 inch by 10 inch) textile or material work, completed or underway, to the exchange.
+Works took any textile or material form; were safe for handling, reworking, and installation; and were submitted by 9:30 a.m. on Saturday, October 19, 2019.
+At noon on that day, submissions were randomly allocated to those symposium attendees who wished to participate, for reworking in any textile-based practice and return by Monday, November 25.

-All returned ‘Trade-in Textiles’ will be exhibited starting November 29, and celebrated at the exhibition/vernissage keynote that same evening.
-At the end of the exhibition, each participant will receive a randomly allocated artwork, extending the ‘trade.’
+All returned ‘Trade-in Textiles’ were exhibited at Concordia’s VA Building on November 29, 2019, and celebrated at the exhibition/vernissage keynote that same evening.
+During January-February 2020, a second installation was curated by Rudi Aker in the 2nd and 3rd floor of the vitrines of the EV Building, with the support of Hanns Lujan.
+Now that the exhibitions are complete, each participant will receive a randomly allocated artwork, extending the ‘trade.’

 Ursula Johnson is an emerging performance and installation artist of Mi’kmaw First Nation ancestry.
 Through the medium of durational performance art she enters into laborious tasks/circumstances that create repetitive strain on her body and mind while creating tension with the viewer.